patchstack/documentation/src/content/docs/FAQ Troubleshooting/Technical/how-to-fix-the-missing-security-headers-issue.md

 ## Adding the security headers automatically

-To automatically add the security headers, you need to navigate to the app or Patchstack plugin in your WordPress dashboard.
+To automatically add the security headers, you need to navigate to the Patchstack App or Patchstack plugin in your WordPress dashboard.

 <b>How to do it via Patchstack plugin?</b>